 - Sinus infections

 - Urinary tract infections

 - Insect bites

-- Joint pain and sprains and strains, including minor sports injuries
+- Joint pain, sprains and strains, including minor sports injuries

-- Minor cuts, scrapes, wounds, burns and stitches
+- Minor cuts, scrapes, wounds, burns and anything that may need stitches

 - Simple bone breaks

 - Sports physicals